Atiyakh/Fluxon/README.md

 + **Subdirectories and files inherit parent roles if children roles were not specified**
 + **Assigned roles for subdirectories and files overrides parents permissions, untill this sub-role is removed**

 Assign a default role with `DefaultRole(YourRoleClass)` to handle unauthenticated users with explicit roles.
-Configure anonymous access via `AnonymousPermissions(permissions=[...])`—which by default (in this example), no permissions are granted.
-Integrate this model in `router.py` by importing and activating it in the routing configuration `cloud_auth_model` (take a look at the previous `router.py` example for more context).
+Configure anonymous access via `AnonymousPermissions(permissions=[...])`—which by default (in this example), has no permissions at all.
+Integrate this model in `router.py` by importing and simply passing it in the routing configuration `cloud_auth_model` (take a look at the previous `router.py` example for more context).

 ---